christianThardy/christianThardy.github.io/tom-interpretability.md

 Each layer builds on prior patterns, maintaining Mark’s actions as current-world events while keeping John’s beliefs separate.
 The circuit appears to maintain a fundamental asymmetry between the two subjects—highlighting a meaningful cognitive distinction.
 The negative effects from ablation studies (particularly around 8.1 and 12.3) reveal critical integration points where parallel processing streams must be correctly combined to maintain accurate belief tracking.

-The system balances belief preservation and action-driven updates, forming a dual-representation architecture, tracking what Mark does to know the true state, what John believes to make the final prediction, and maintain the separation between these two representations—ultimately yielding a model output that can differentiate between actual events and each subject’s belief or knowledge state.
+The system balances belief preservation and action-driven updates, forming a dual-representation architecture, tracking what Mark does to know the true state, what John believes to make the final prediction, while maintaining the separation between these two representations—ultimately yielding a model output that can differentiate between actual events and each subject’s belief or knowledge state.

 <br>